Süßkartoffeln im Ofen mit Kichererbsen

 Print

-Roasted Sweet Potatoes and Chickpeas, Millet and Herbed Yogurt
+Roasted Sweet Potato Salad with Chickpeas, Millet and Herbed Yogurt

 A healthy vegetarian recipe for roasted sweet potatoes, chickpeas and millet in a Mediterranean yogurt sauce with lemon, fresh cilantro, mint and parsley.